 My curiosity to work across genres and experiment cultural dialogues has been fulfilled by various theatre and concert projects including Women: The War Within for the Baryshnikov Arts Center starring Wendy Whelan, the former principal ballerina of the New York City Ballet (current associate artistic director), the outstanding Chinese traditional opera singer Qian Yi and OBIE award-winning actress Ching Waldes-Aran; Impermanent Collection: The Films, commissioned by The Whitney Museum of American Art, Voices of Change, a music video which was recorded in New York and premiered in the biggest concert arena in Budapest - featuring the Harlem Gospel Choir, Hungarian pianist-composer, Balazs Havasi and Gigi Radics, the winner of the Hungarian version of X-Factor; Fatelessness, a solo theatre performance based on the Novel-Prize-winning book by Hungarian author Imre Kertesz, which debuted at the Here Arts Center to critical acclaim.

-I was trilled to be part of the production team of Nikolett Pankovits Sextet & The River Voices which had its debut at Carnegie Hall on May 20, 2019.
+I was trilled to be part of the production team of a remarkable international ensemble Nikolett Pankovits Sextet & The River Voices which had its debut at Carnegie Hall on May 20, 2019.

-I have been a producing instructor for the Documentary Faculty at the New York Film Academy since 2010 mentoring emerging filmmakers.
+I contribute my expertise to the field of teaching since 2010 as producing instructor for the Documentary Faculty at the New York Film Academy, mentoring future generations of media creators.